-MAIN AVENUE has the strongest retail character.
-Main also has areas with excellent pedestrian-scale streetscape immediately west of Division that can serve as a model.
+MAIN AVENUE, between Lincoln and Howard and immediately west of Division, has the strongest retail character.
+Main also has areas with excellent pedestrian-scale streetscape that can serve as a model.

 RIVERSIDE AVENUE / MLK JR WAY has the only two-way configuration of the east-west streets, and it has good connectivity to the east and the west.
 It is central to the five major east-west retail corridors of Downtown.
 All of these characteristics make it ideal for multi-modal and transit use.